Applications being evaluated for the 2015-2016 academic year

 Developing a project with no purpose is not only boring for all involved, but also a waste of everybody's time.
 This begets the second purpose of the SLP: to write quality software for nonprofits in our community.
 This allows the students to interact with a real customer, developing real software with a real purpose.
 Furthermore, the software will have a real and positive impact on our community.

-The SLP has run continuously since the spring of 2012, and information on the previous projects can be found here.
-For the current 2014-2015 academic year, there are 103 students working on 15 different projects.
+The SLP has run continuously since the spring of 2012; information on the previous projects can be found here.
+For the current 2014-2015 academic year, there were 103 students working on 15 different projects.
+As of the end of the spring 2016 semester, there have been 30 deployed projects, but this does not count the 2015-2016 projects, which have not yet been decided.

 Are you interested in becoming involved with the service learning practicum?
 There are a number of different roles, depending on who you are.